subtledoctor/Faiths_and_Powers/README.md

 GIVE AN OVERVIEW OF EACH COMPONENT HERE.
 Describe them more fully below

+## Known Issues

+- You MUST explicitly select a kit when prompted during character creation.
+If you do not do so, you will end up with the old class and a likely very messed up spell list

 **Component 101: Everything, Using Deity Selection Dialogue**

 This Component has been depreciated.
 In the initial implementation, we added deity kits by dialog due to engine limitations.
 Recent updates to the game engine have rendered this technique unnecessary.